TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

   - Understand the procedure and code being followed in the previous editions.

-  - Learn about the models and methods followed and the algoritms explained in the book for better understanding of the coding style to be followed.
+  - Learn about the models, methods and algoritms explained in the book for better understanding of the coding style to be followed.

   - Study the previous AIMA GSoc projects